petersilva/drobo-utils/README.txt

 REQUIREMENTS
 ============

-Drobo-utils was developed on pre-release version of Kubuntu (Hardy, Intrepid, and now Jaunty) Any similarly recent distro ought to do.
+Drobo-utils is developed on Kubuntu (Karmic) Any recent distro ought to do. as of Ubuntu 9.10, drobo-utils is included in the repositories, and installation is simply:

+  sudo apt-get install drobo-utils

+and it should pull in what you need.

 To get drobo-utils running, you need packages something like (these are ubuntu packages, names may vary on other distros):